-Most monitoring in the Estuary is carried out as part of the Interagency Ecological Studies Program (IESP).
-The IESP was initiated in 1971 through a cooperative agreement with the California Department of Water Resources, the California Department of Fish and Game, U.S. Bureau of Reclamation, and U.S. Fish and Wildlife Service.
-More recently, the State Water Resources Control Board, U.S. Geological Survey, U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency have joined this coordinated effort.
+Most monitoring in the Estuary is carried out as part of the Interagency Ecological Studies Program (IESP) (now the Interagency Ecological Program).
+The Interagency Ecological Studies Program was initiated in 1971 through a cooperative agreement with the California Department of Water Resources, the California Department of Fish and Game, the U.S. Bureau of Reclamation, and the U.S. Fish and Wildlife Service.
+More recently, the State Water Resources Control Board, the U.S. Geological Survey, the U.S. Army Corps of Engineers, and the U.S. Environmental Protection Agency have joined this coordinated effort.
 In 1992, the program carried out approximately \$10 million of research and monitoring efforts.
-Cooperative studies among IESP members have included programs investigating: 1) effects of reduced flow on salinity distribution in the Bay-Delta; 2) primary production in the entrapment zone; 3) success of striped bass production in the Bay-Delta; 4) concentrations of chemical pollutants throughout the Estuary; 5) abundances of benthic and pelagic invertebrate populations that serve as food for important fishes; and 6) circulation and stratification patterns in the South Bay and their effects on sediment transport.
+Cooperative studies among Interagency Ecological Studies Program members have included programs investigating: 1) effects of reduced flow on salinity distribution in the Bay-Delta; 2) primary production in the entrapment zone; 3) success of striped bass production in the Bay-Delta; 4) concentrations of chemical pollutants throughout the Estuary; 5) abundances of benthic and pelagic invertebrate populations that serve as food for important fishes; and 6) circulation and stratification patterns in the South Bay and their effects on sediment transport.